An additive application of the resonance method: Introduction and main results

 It is also possible to generalize the resonance method to trigonometric polynomials having complex Fourier coefficients.
 In this case, however, the linear dependencies of the frequencies have also an effect on the length of the interval where $\Re(F(x))$ reaches a certain magnitude.
 This is a natural by-product of the method and a common feature with the quantitative version of Kronecker's approximation theorem.
-It turns out that the resonance method is one of the many techniques that have been devised to prove Kronecker's theorem and a result for general trigonometric polynomials in the form of Theorem \ref{keyresult} has been already obtained by Chen \cite{Chen2000}.
-We will return to this discussion in the last section.
+It turns out that the resonance method is one of the many techniques that have been devised to prove Kronecker's theorem and a result for general trigonometric polynomials in the form of Theorem \ref{thm:main_threorem} has been already obtained by Chen \cite{Chen2000}.
 In the multiplicative setting we remark that this is the reason why we are able to obtain $\Omega$-results of similar strength when applying Soundararajan's or Chen's resonator to an $L$-function $L(s)$ or its logarithm $\log L(s)$, respectively, whose Dirichlet coefficients satisfy certain assumptions of number-theoretic interest.
 In \cite{Aistleitner2017} Aistleitner and Pa{\'n}kowski employ both approaches/resonators and make a detailed discussion about their strong and weak points.
 They note that Chen's theorem produces inferior results only on the {\it critical line} of $L(s)$.
-This is because Soundararajan's resonator is constructed from many more and much larger primes and it is tailor-made to capture this transition phase of the extremal behaviour of $L(s)$ from the right of its critical line to the critical line.
+This is because Soundararajan's resonator is constructed from many more and much larger primes and it is tailor-made to capture this transition phase of the extremal behavior of $L(s)$ from the right of its critical line to the critical line.
 If we were to apply this resonator to $\log |L(s)|$ or $\Im(\log L(s))$ then we could recover the expected lower bound as we discussed above.
 Indeed this can be easily confirmed under the Riemann hypothesis for $L(s)$, namely that $L(s)$ has no zeros on the right of its critical line.
 In point of fact, this is how Bondarenko and Seip \cite[Theorem 2]{Bondarenko2018} proved conditional lower bounds for the argument of $\zeta(s)$ on the critical line.